Atomistic Framework for Glassy Polymer Viscoelasticity Across Twenty Frequency Decades

 We employ the NALD method to calculate the viscoelastic response and compare the results with experimental measurements.
-For the NALD calculations, we require microscopic information, namely the vibrational density of states \( g(\omega) \), the affine force correlation function \( \Gamma(\omega) \), and the friction kernel \( \nu \).
+For the NALD calculations, we require microscopic information, namely the vibrational density of states \( g(\omega) \), the affine force field correlator \( \Gamma(\omega) \), and the friction memory kernel \( \nu \).
 In Fig.~\ref{fig1}(a) and (b), we plot the vibrational density of states (vDOS) and the affine force field correlator $\Gamma(\omega)$, respectively, as functions of the normal mode frequency $(\omega)$ at room temperature, $T=300$K. Since our system is at a finite temperature, the vDOS contains a significant fraction of imaginary modes (instantaneous normal modes, INMs) (conventionally represented on the negative branch of $\omega$) in addition to real modes \cite{keyes1994unstable, Laird, stratt1995instantaneous, Jack, vaibhav2025experimental}.
 The imaginary INMs originate from the presence of saddle points in the potential energy landscape, whereas the real modes correspond to stable vibrational motions (e.g. phonons).
+The vDOS calculated from the Fourier transform of VACF \cite{mukherji_2024_vDOS_vacf} and as well as from neutron scattering experiments \cite{szymoniak_2025vDOS}, only provide the behaviour in the real-frequency domain.

 We observe several peaks across the entire frequency spectrum.
 These features may arise from the characteristic bonding nature of PMMA, where certain bonding interactions contribute vibrational modes in the high-frequency range of the vDOS.
 Near zero frequency, on both the positive and negative branches, the vDOS increases linearly, as often observed in glasses and supercooled liquids \cite{Petry,Laird,palyulin2018parameter}.
 This low-frequency regime shows only little variation with temperature (as shown in Fig.~S1 of SI \cite{supp}).